 Learn more: Virtual Reality in Entertainment: How VR Is Changing the Industry

-In May 2019, the 58th Venice Biennale featured “Rising,” a climate-change-focused work.
-Marina Abramović, the artist, explained: “I was really interested in the idea of video games and how children are playing the games that are based on aggression, violence, and fear.
+The artist explained: “I was really interested in the idea of video games and how children are playing the games that are based on aggression, violence, and fear.
 I was thinking about how I could reach a young audience.”
+She also assumed that empathy evoked in the virtual world could drive people to real-world action.

-“Rising” featured the artist’s virtual avatar standing in a glass tank that water slowly fills.
-As the viewer approached, she would disappear, and the viewer finds themselves in the middle of the Arctic Sea, where polar ice caps are melting and splashing into the water.
+Rising featured the artist’s virtual avatar standing in a glass tank that water slowly fills.
+As the viewer approached, she would disappear, and the viewer would find themselves in the middle of the Arctic Sea, where polar ice caps are melting and splashing into the water.
+Back in the room with the glass tank, they could make a difference by pledging to support the environment.
+If they didn’t, they would watch Abramović drowning.

 It was overwhelming even via a dedicated AR mobile app.
 With VR, when the brain believes what the viewer sees, and standing on a moving platform, the viewers would become panicky – exactly as potential victims of environmental catastrophes should feel.